kvikk-js/kvikk/docs/6-config.md

 ### base

-Defines a base prefix to apply to all routes in the application.
+Defines a base to apply as a prefix to all routes in the application.
 Defaults to `/`.

 This makes it possible to deploy an application at a sub-path of a domain.

-If you, as an example, configure `base` to `/my-app` the root of your application will be at `http://localhost:4000/my-app` and all other routes will live under this path.
+Example; If you configure `base` to `/my-app/` the root of your application will be at `http://localhost:4000/my-app/` and all other routes will live under this path.

+The value should start and end with a forward slash.
+If not, the value will be padded with a forward slash at both start and end.
+This padding is done to adher to [relative URL resolving](https://developer.mozilla.org/en-US/docs/Web/API/URL_API/Resolving_relative_references ).

 ### public